-Bratislava guide Slovakia
+Bratislava guide

 Bratislava, the capital of Slovakia, is located in the southwest of Slovakia, on the banks of the Danube River.
 It lies close to the borders with Austria and Hungary, which gives it a unique geographical and cultural position.
 The city has an area of 367.58 km² and a population of approximately 437,000.